 From student to instructor

 So I would be flown up to Glasgow or to Edinburgh.
-But the Edinburgh . . . the plane used to stop at Glasgow and offload people at Glasgow and then it'd fly on to Edinburgh.
-And I was sitting on the plane, and I must tell you this was the first time I’d ever flown.
-I was absolutely terrified of flying.
-I wouldn’t fly, but this time I ‘ad to do it.
-And I’m sitting on the plane kinda looking out the window, watching the luggage being unloaded, and there’s a fella sitting opposite me and I said to him "Wouldn’t it be a so-and-so if you saw your luggage being unloaded ‘ere and you’re going on to Edinburgh" and we sort of laughed.
-And when we got to Edinburgh and the carousel went round with everybody’s luggage on it mine wasn’t on it.
+The plane would stop at Glasgow and offload people, and then fly on to Edinburgh.
+This was the first time I’d ever flown and I was absolutely terrified of flying.
+I wouldn’t fly, but I had to do it.
+I’m sitting on the plane kind of looking out the window, watching the luggage being unloaded, and there’s a fella sitting opposite me and I said to him ‘Wouldn’t it be a so-and-so if you saw your luggage being unloaded ‘ere and you’re going on to Edinburgh’ and we sort of laughed.
+When we got to Edinburgh and the carousel went round with everybody’s luggage on it mine wasn’t on it.
 They’d actually unloaded it at Glasgow!
-But that was ever so good, because they actually got a taxi and brought the luggage.
-‘Cos it had all me notes for the course and everything, so I ‘ad to ‘have it for Monday morning.
+But that was ever so good, because they got a taxi and brought the luggage.
+It had all my notes for the course and everything, so I needed it for Monday morning.

 Changes in BT

 In their cleverness BT introduced ‘National Averages’ which estimates how long a job would take.
 Sometimes it could take two hours, half an hour, or six hours, but if you could justify the six hours nothing was ever said.
 But everybody thought it’s got to be done in four because that’s the national average.
 It got silly with this national average lark, and I just got to the point where I got told off.
 Blokes told me off because I was putting the job in under time.
 One job was about 130 hours to install a call connect system.
 I could put it in in half that time, and I had the rest of the time to waste.
 I used to give my governor half the time and then I’d go and have a look round the British Museum or go shopping.
 It was just crazy!